-From the implementation period till 31st December, 2016, the RSPO -endorsed modified version of the PalmGHG which only includes emissions from operations (including land use practises) can be used as a monitoring tool.
+For 5.6.3 (GHG) For the implementation period till 31st December, 2016, the RSPO -endorsed modified version of the PalmGHG which only includes emissions from operations (including land use practises) can be used as a monitoring tool.

 In addition, during the implementation period, growers should start to assess, monitor and report emissions arising from changes in carbon stocks within their operations, using the land use in November 2005 as the baseline.
 The implementation period for indicator 5.6.3 is the same for Criterion 7.8.

-Reporting on GHG will be to a relevant RSPO Working Group which will use the information reported to review and fine tune the tools, emission factors and methodologies and provide additional guidance for the process.
-Public reporting remains voluntary until the end of the implementation period.
+During the implementation period, reporting on GHG will be to a relevant RSPO Working Group (composed of all membership categories) which will use the information reported to review and fine tune the tools, emission factors and methodologies and provide additional guidance for the process.
+Public reporting is desirable, but remains voluntary until the end of the implementation period.
+During the implementation period, the RSPO Working Group will seek to continually improve PalmGH recognizing the challenges associated with measuring GHG and carbon stock.